 More recently, Danielle has expanded her involvement in the entertainment industry outside of acting and is now working on the Warner Brothers lot as a Development Assistant, and at the newly formed Production Company for Director Todd Phillips and Actor Bradley Cooper.
 During her two years at Warner Brothers, Danielle got to see firsthand the casting process for Jonah Hill’s new movie, sitting and discussing closely with the director and producers which gave her the incentive to want to teach fellow actors: preparation before an audition, auditioning techniques, cold readings, working on-camera, and learning to deal with the ups & downs of the entertainment industry.
 Danielle’s technique focuses on moment-to-moment acting and the philosophy of one of her acting mentors: “Keep it simple, keep it clear, but most of all be sincere.”

 Anyone can act, but not everyone can act truthfully.
 We teach our students to understand the behavior and motivation of a scene through self-exploration, improvisation, and relaxation.
 The goal is for our students to find the truth within the subtext and allow their imaginations to soar.
 Within a safe, supportive environment, we encourage our students to risk, explore, create, and believe in the powers of their creativity.
+Students are exposed to scene study, character creations, journaling, relaxation exercises, audition prep, camera work, learn to shift between theater, film and television, all while finding their voice as an artist.

 These classes are held online, using the ZOOM app that you can download on your phone, tablet or computer.